How to Improve Your LinkedIn Profile for 2023

 A verified badge is an excellent addition to your profile.
 It boosts your desirability for employers by about 30% when compared to people without verified skills.

-There’s a wide variety of skills you can assess: Microsoft Office, Photoshop, Premier, programming languages, etc. Once you get assessed in a skill, LinkedIn also offers you a set of courses to help you progress even further, adding even more upsides to taking the assessment!
+You can assess various skills: Microsoft Office, Photoshop, Premier, programming languages, etc. Once you get assessed in a skill, LinkedIn also offers courses to help you progress even further, adding even more upsides to taking the assessment!

 If you fail any tests since you can retake tests whenever you want, and you can choose to display the results of your tests when passed; there's no downside to this.
 More important than the badge on your profile, you learn something along the way.